michalszczecinski/pack/README.md

 - summary statistics like volume packed, volume of items left out, any deficit of items and even things like number of washes required ;)) Yes, if you pack less, you might need to wash more!

+## Example use cases

+1. Going for weekend trip to London.
+2. Decluterring stuff, with ambitious asspiration to fit all possessions in two large suitcases. :)
+3. Going for two weeks holiday to a hot country.
+4. Going to a Salsa Congress .. ;)

 ## How to run

 ```sh